Samik081/beets-beatport4/README.rst

 As Beatport had killed their API v3, the stock beatport plugin does not work anymore.
 It is also currently not possible to request the access to the API "normal" way, so I have found workaround and updated the code to use the new specification.

+For more info, see the discussion on this issue: https://github.com/beetbox/beets/issues/3862

+I have also opened a pull request in the official beets repository (https://github.com/beetbox/beets/pull/4477), so if it gets merged, I am probably going to take down this plugin.

 Installation
 ------------